awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-cloudfront-distribution-defaultcachebehavior.md

 # AWS::CloudFront::Distribution DefaultCacheBehavior<a name="aws-properties-cloudfront-distribution-defaultcachebehavior"></a>

-A complex type that describes the default cache behavior if you don’t specify a `CacheBehavior` element or if request URLs don’t match any of the values of `PathPattern` in `CacheBehavior` elements\.
+A complex type that describes the default cache behavior if you don't specify a `CacheBehavior` element or if request URLs don't match any of the values of `PathPattern` in `CacheBehavior` elements\.
 You must create exactly one default cache behavior\.

 ## Syntax<a name="aws-properties-cloudfront-distribution-defaultcachebehavior-syntax"></a>